StrongKs/TCPTypingTest/README.md

         javac Client.java
         java Client <Server-ip> <port>

-3. Execute commands "Joke 1", "Joke 2", or "Joke 3" from the client terminal to recieve joke.txt files.

-        Joke 1
-        Joke 2
-        Joke 3
+3. From client, type 'Ready' to begin the typing test.
+Once completed correctly, response time is logged.

+4. Client may then request to see all responses in log with 'Log' request.

-4. Execute command "bye" to gracefully exit the cilent-server connection
+5. Client may gracefully end the connection with 'Over' request.

-        bye